NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1AnalysisHandler.md

 )
 ```

-Merge the vector of <a href="http://example.org/namespaces/namespaceyoda/">YODA</a> files, using the cross-section and weight information provided in each.
+Merge the vector of YODA files, using the cross-section and weight information provided in each.

 Each file in _aofiles_ is assumed to have been produced by <a href="http://example.org/namespaces/namespacerivet/">Rivet</a>.
 By default the files are assumed to contain different processes (or the same processs but mutually exclusive cuts), but if _equiv_ if true, the files are assumed to contain output of completely equivalent (but statistically independent) <a href="http://example.org/namespaces/namespacerivet/">Rivet</a> runs.
 The corresponding analyses will be loaded and their analysis objects will be filled with the merged result. <a href="http://example.org/classes/classrivet_1_1analysishandler/#function-finalize">finalize()</a> will be run on each relevant analysis.
-The resulting <a href="http://example.org/namespaces/namespaceyoda/">YODA</a> file can then be written out by <a href="http://example.org/classes/classrivet_1_1analysishandler/#function-writedata">writeData()</a>.
+The resulting YODA file can then be written out by <a href="http://example.org/classes/classrivet_1_1analysishandler/#function-writedata">writeData()</a>.

 If _delopts_ is non-empty, it is assumed to contain names of different options to be merged into the same analysis objects.

-TodoMove this to the script interface, with the API working in terms of <real_filename,weight> pairs rather than decoding a CLI convention in C++

-Todo

 ### function merge